 The SECC should ensure that the following criteria are met:

 - That the exceptional circumstances are true.
 It is essential that the student submits as much supporting evidence as possible, including medical evidence or written confirmation of circumstances.

-- That the evidence is sufficient to demonstrate the impact that the exceptional circumstances had on the student’s ability to study or to sit the examination in respect of which the student has submitted an application.
+- That, in cases where the student is not self-certifying their absence, the evidence is sufficient to demonstrate the impact that the exceptional circumstances had on the student’s ability to study or to sit the examination in respect of which the student has submitted an application.
 Letters or emails from counselling services may provide confirmation that a student has attended counselling but, due to the limited information provided, are not by themselves deemed to provide sufficient evidence of the impact of the exceptional circumstances on the student’s academic performance.